sarah-antillia/PNG_USA_RoadSigns_160classes/README.md

 1.Removed missplaced jpg files, and added the following two files to become 160 classes in total:<br>
 No_parking_any_time.png<br>
 No_thru_movement.png<br>
-2.Updated the order of classes in classe.txt file.
+2.Updated the order of classes in classe.txt file in alpabetical order.
 <br>
 <br>
 <a href="./PNG_USA_RoadSigns_160classes_Small">PNG_USA_RoadSigns_160classes_Small</a><br>